 Not all small cranes on the market today are actually legal or safe.
 Many foreign and domestic products claim to adhere to industry rules and follow safety agency guidelines and certifications, when in fact they skirt the laws out of ignorance and/or to keep costs low.
 Knowing the legal requirements of the small crane industry can save your company headaches, a jobsite accident, costs to replace equipment, lawsuits and even a death.

-Rear brake: Some small cranes do not even have a required brake.
+Rear brake: Some mini cranes do not even have a required brake.
 A rear brake system is required by ALL safety agencies so the machinery cannot roll away causing an accident.
 If you don't see a brake on rear wheels -- this is a sign you are dealing with an unsafe machine.
 Does the product move/roll while performing a stationary lift?
 That's a sign of illegal design and build.

 Designed for pick and carry: Some small cranes were designed to hoist stationary loads(like engines) yet they claim they can pick and carry.
 Examine the design –- is the small crane truly designed to move objects safely?
 Or is the company just claiming it is?
 For example it would be illegal to have a man under a load moving the front legs of a small crane while another man pushes it from the back.
 Being under a load would be considered illegal.
 Does it look like you have to FORCE the pick and carry function (wobbly, awkward to move)?
 If so it’s a sign of illegal activity.